 Reducing Ocean Noise

-Noise pollution threatens whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
-Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some whales to strand and ultimately die.
+Noise pollution can threaten whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
-In 2016, NOAA Fisheries issued technical guidance for assessing the effects of anthropogenic sound on marine mammals’ hearing.
+In 2018, NOAA Fisheries issued revised technical guidance for assessing the effects of anthropogenic sound on marine mammals’ hearing.

-The blue whale is listed as endangered throughout its range under the ESA and is thus listed as depleted throughout its range under the MMPA.
+The blue whale is listed as endangered throughout its range under the ESA and is thus considered depleted throughout its range under the MMPA.

 Internationally, blue whales received complete legal protection from commercial whaling in 1966 under the International Convention for the Regulation of Whaling.

-NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of the blue whale.
+NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of blue whales.
 The results of this research are used to inform management decisions and enhance recovery efforts for this endangered species.

 Scientists working on the WhaleWatch project are using advanced technologies to predict where blue whales are likely to be in near real-time off the U.S. West Coast.
-This near real-time information helps reduce human impacts on whales by showing where they may be most at risk from threats such as vessel strikes, entanglements, and loud underwater sounds.
-Scientists developed model estimates using habitat-based models of whale occurrence that combine satellite tracking of whales with information on the environment.
+This near real-time information helps reduce human effects on whales by providing information on where the whales occur and hence where whales may be most at risk from threats such as vessel strikes, entanglements, and underwater noise.
+Scientists developed habitat-based model estimates of whale occurrence that combine satellite tracking of whales with information on the environment.

 Determining the size of the blue whale population—and whether it is increasing or decreasing—helps resource managers assess the success of the conservation measures enacted.
-NOAA Fisheries scientists collect population information on blue whales from various sources and present this data in an annual stock assessment report.
+NOAA Fisheries scientists collect population information on blue whales from various sources and present these data in annual stock assessment reports.

-NOAA Fisheries’ research cruises investigate the whales’ habitat preferences and feeding ecology and conduct photographic and genetic identification.
-Information from this research can be used in management actions that protect the blue whale and reduce human-related deaths.
+NOAA Fisheries’ research surveys investigate blue whales’ habitat preferences and feeding ecology and collect photographs and genetic samples.
+Information from this research is used in management actions that protect the blue whale and reduce human-related deaths.